Direct Lender

 Who Are FHA Loans For?

 FHA loans are designed for borrowers who may have difficulty qualifying for conventional financing.
-They are particularly well-suited for first-time home buyers who have limited savings for a down payment, borrowers with credit scores in the 580 to 660 range, buyers recovering from past credit events like bankruptcy or foreclosure (with sufficient waiting periods), borrowers with higher debt-to-income ratios, and anyone purchasing a primary residence who wants flexible qualification standards.
+They are particularly well-suited for first-time home buyers with limited savings, borrowers with credit scores in the 580 to 660 range, buyers recovering from past credit events like bankruptcy or foreclosure (with sufficient waiting periods), borrowers with higher debt-to-income ratios, and anyone purchasing a primary residence who wants flexible qualification standards.

 What Are the FHA Loan Requirements?

 Debt-to-income ratio: The standard maximum DTI for FHA loans is 43%, but borrowers with compensating factors (higher credit score, significant savings, or minimal payment increase) may qualify with a DTI up to 50% in some cases.
-The front-end ratio (housing costs only) should generally be below 31%.
+To understand how your debt ratio affects your mortgage qualification, read our debt-to-income ratio guide.

 Employment: You need a steady employment history, typically at least two years with the same employer or in the same field.
-Gaps in employment may need to be explained.
+If you are self-employed, you will need to provide two years of tax returns showing consistent or increasing income.
+See our self-employed mortgage guide for more details.

 Property requirements: The home must be your primary residence and must meet FHA Minimum Property Requirements (MPRs).
 An FHA appraisal is more detailed than a conventional appraisal and checks for health and safety concerns, including structural integrity, roof condition, water and sewer systems, heating, and electrical.